-- 1. The following persons may act as representatives of the parties in court: - a) advocates - b) employees of state and local authorities, employees of organisations for the cases concerning those authorities and organisations - c) one of the joined parties under the authorization of the other joined parties - d) other persons having legal capacity only in a court of first instance. - 11.
-A person who participated in the case as a mediator may not act as a representative in a court. - 2.
+- 1. The following persons may act as representatives of the parties in court: - a) advocates - b) employees of state and local authorities, employees of organisations for the cases concerning those authorities and organisations - c) one of the joined parties under the authorization of the other joined parties - d) other persons having legal capacity only in a court of first instance. - 1.
+A person who participated in the case as a mediator may not act as a representative in a court. - [1.
+A person who participated as a mediator in the same case or in another case essentially related to this case may not be a representative in a court.
+(Shall become effective from 1 January 2020)] - 2.
 If the value of the subject matter of dispute exceeds GEL 500 000 and/or the case in question is particularly complex in factual or legal terms, and the party to the civil proceedings is an executive agency, it shall apply to the Ministry of Justice of Georgia which is authorised to request appointment of a state employee and a public servant of the Ministry of Justice as a representative of this agency in the civil proceedings (except for disputes connected with the tax legislation or the customs legislation of Georgia).
 In that case, the executive agency may, with the consent of the Ministry of Justice of Georgia, grant the right of representation in the same proceedings to the public servant employed by that agency. - 3.
 (Deleted 30.11.2018, No 3811). - 4.
 In the cases specified in paragraph 2 of this article, procedures and time limits for applying to the Ministry of Justice of Georgia, for circulation of case material and appointment of a representative shall be established by decree of the Minister of Justice of Georgia.